hackolade/docs/Studio/Query-drivendatamodelingbasedona.md

 ## Schema versioning and schema migration

-One of the huge benefits of flexible structures in JSON, is the ability to evolve schemas without interruption of database operations.&nbsp; But this feature should not be abused to the point that dozens of schema versions are supported by the application.&nbsp; As a matter of fact, if more than a single application is reading the data, it quickly becomes a nightmare to synchronize schema handling across multiple applications, let alone reporting and analytics tools.&nbsp; Besides, endless conditional branches in the application code unnecessarily burn CPU cycles.
+One of the huge benefits of flexible structures in JSON, is the ability to evolve schemas without interruption of database operations.&nbsp; But this feature should not be abused to the point that dozens of schema versions of the same document are supported by the application.&nbsp; As a matter of fact, if more than a single application is reading the data, it quickly becomes a nightmare to synchronize schema handling across multiple applications, let alone reporting and analytics tools.&nbsp; Besides, endless conditional branches in the application code unnecessarily burn CPU cycles.

 &nbsp;